 Attendance

-You will need to attend each class session baring illness, participation in a Univeristy sanctioned event, or religious observance/practice.
-We know from past education research that absences can negatively affect students' success.
+Attending class is vital to your learning. as we know from past education research that absences can negatively affect students' success.
 I want you each to find success in this course so please let me know if you are going to be absent so that we might work together to ensure you don't get off track.

-Updated: Participation
+Participation

 The Fall 2023 class generated the following markers of participating in class: